Joseph Di Chiara: York9

 In January 2019, Di Chiara signed with Canadian Premier League club York9 FC.
 He made his debut for York9 in their inaugural match against Forge FC on April 27, 2019.
 Di Chiara scored his first goal for York9 on October 12 against Forge, netting a penalty to open the scoring in an eventual 4–0 victory.
 In October 2020 York9 announced Di Chiara was leaving the club per his own request.

 Cavalry FC

 On November 20, 2020, Di Chiara signed a multi-year contract with Cavalry FC.
 In January 2022, it was announced Di Chiara would return for the 2022 season, his second with the club.
 Cavalry would announce that Di Chiara would leave the club upon completion of the 2022 season.

 International career

 Di Chiara was called up to the Canadian senior team on September 26, 2011 for Canada's games in the second round of CONCACAF 2014 World Cup Qualification, but did not appear in either match.

+Minifootball career

+In 2023, Di Chiara played with Sports Leagues Canada FC at The Soccer Tournament, finishing in second place.